richmahn/en_tn/isa/09/intro.md

 #### Structure and formatting ####

 This chapter begins with a prophecy that is a continuation of the prophecy concluding the previous chapter.
-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 9:1-21, which is an extended quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 9:1-21.
 (See: [[rc://en/tw/dict/bible/kt/prophet]])

 #### Special concepts in this chapter ####